REANNZ/tuakiri-doc/tuakiri_hosted_idp/renewing_certificate_for_tuakiri_hosted_idp_in_entra_id.md

 The [Tuakiri Hosted IdP](../tuakiri_hosted_idp) runs a SAML Identity Provider (IdP) as a SAML proxy, facing Tuakiri as an IdP and facing an upstream IdP as a Service Provider (SP).

 The upstream IdP of the Tuakiri Hosted IdP instance may be Microsoft Entra ID.
-The certificate included in the metadata produced by Microsoft Entra ID has a fixed expiry date (usually 3 years) and would stop functioning at thee expiry time (and the metadata itself would expire as well).
+The certificate included in the metadata produced by Microsoft Entra ID has a fixed expiry date (usually 3 years) and would stop functioning at the expiry time (and the metadata itself would expire as well).

 Before the certificate and the metadata expire, it is necessary to replace the certificate, create new metadats, and replace it on the Tuakiri Hosted IdP instance.